-For great diving holidays this wreck is fairly characterised and classified as one of the “top 10 ship wrecks” due to its short distance from the shore, its incredible marine life, and its considerably accessible depth for recreational diving and technical diving.
+For great diving holidays this wreck is fairly characteristic and is classified as one of the “top 10 ship wrecks” due to its short distance from the shore, its incredible marine life, and its considerably accessible depth for recreational diving and technical diving.
 As of 7th June 1980 a new shipwreck in Cyprus was created the ship Zenobia wreck Larnaca Cyprus.
 Now Every year its glory is celebrated with the Zenobia Wreck Week!

 Zenobia Lloyd’s registration number: 7806087 Built: 1979 by Kockums, Malmo Sweden.
 Length overall: 172,02 meter (560 feet).
 Beam: 23.04 meter (75 feet).
 Draught: 13.01 meter (43 feet).
 Gross tonnage: 12,000 tones.
 Maximum speed 21.5 knots.